What is Mid Century Modern?

 Charles and Ray Eames:

-Known for their groundbreaking furniture designs, including the Eames Lounge Chair and LCW Chair, which utilized innovative materials and manufacturing techniques.
+Known for their groundbreaking chairs such as the Eames Lounge Chair and LCW Chair, which utilized innovative materials and manufacturing techniques.

 Eero Saarinen: